timoa/cdkit.ansible/README.md

 * Create an Ansible playbook to install/update the Go.CD agent software
 * Create an Ansible playbook to install/update the Go.CD server software
 * Create an Ansible playbook to install/update a your Mac with the same settings as the agents
+* Create an Ansible role instead of multiple playbooks + a playbook that will configure what we want ot install/configure